 Disclosure: Your use of this site constitutes agreement with our Terms of Use and Purchase, including details regarding affiliate links which may be included in this post.

 But before you start packing, keep in mind the dry season runs from November – April.
-This season offers mild temperatures ideal for those seeking outdoor exploration opportunities.
+This season offers mild temperatures ideal for those looking for more outdoor opportunities.

-Jet-set to Guatemala City – the perfect starting point for this exciting trip!
+Hop on a plane to Guatemala City which is the perfect starting point for this exciting trip!
 When you arrive, grab an Uber or hop on a pre-arranged shuttle bus off to Antigua.

 I used Gekko Trails Explorer for one of my shuttles I booked in advance in Guatemala.
 They don’t have the best reviews on Google, but I had no issues with them.
 Guatemalan drivers drive fast, no matter what company you use.
 Good thing the journey from Guatemala City to Antigua is a very well-traveled, flatter (for Guatemala) route.

-This breathtaking church may be off limits for pictures.
+This church, Iglesia de la Merced is unfortunately off-limits for pictures.
 However, it’s definitely one of the more impressive religious sites in Antigua.
 It’s also right down the road from the Santa Catalina Arch.

-Escape the hustle and bustle of sightseeing in Antigua’s Central Park.
+Take a break from all the sightseeing in Antigua’s Central Park.
 Relax with an ice cream under some shade while people-watching.
-There are also plenty of eateries and shops nearby to explore!
+There are also plenty of restaurants and shops nearby to explore.

 Convento Santa Clara was the ultimate highlight of my time in Antigua!
-The archways are so majestic and there’s plenty to explore – it’ll feel like you’re discovering new treasures at every turn.
-Just keep one thing in mind: no tripods allowed within these walls.
+The archways are so beautiful and there’s so much to check out here.
+Just keep one thing in mind, no tripods allowed within these walls.

-From the grand Convento Santa Clara to the smaller charms of Iglesia Católica San Francisco el Grande, both offer up magnificent, ancient ruins.
-Iglesia Católica San Francisco el Grande even offers a museum full of fascinating displays.
+From the grand Convento Santa Clara to the smaller charms of Iglesia Católica San Francisco el Grande, both have magnificent, ancient ruins.
+Iglesia Católica San Francisco el Grande even offers a museum if history is your jam.

 Guatemala is known for its natural beauty.
-One of the most awe-inspiring experiences you can have here is hiking Volcán de Acatenango and Volcán de Fuego.
-This challenging but rewarding hike takes you up one of the most active volcanoes in Central America, Volcán de Fuego.
-Here you’ll have breathtaking views and a chance to camp overnight right beneath the Acatenango summit.
+One of the most incredible experiences you can have here is hiking Volcán de Acatenango and Volcán de Fuego.
+This hike is extremely challenging, but very rewarding at the same time.
+It takes you up one of the most active volcanoes in Central America, Volcán de Fuego.
+The volcano provides insane views above the clouds.
+You’ll also have a chance to camp overnight right beneath the Volcán de Acatenango summit.

-With OX Expeditions, I set out on the Double Whammy Volcano Tour with an amazing team of guides!
-This 11.3 mile total hike takes you through one of Guatemala’s most stunning landscapes.
+I booked the Double Whammy Volcano Tour with OX Expeditions and an amazing team of guides!

-Before you embark on this epic journey, be sure to attend the pre-meeting for information about what items best suit this adventure.
-Don’t forget sturdy hiking boots to give you a good grip in volcanic sand and plenty of water.
-Hydration is key when scaling 13k feet high.
-Prepare yourself so nothing stands in your way of summiting both volcanoes.
+The night before your hike, be sure to attend the pre-meeting for information about what you need to pack for this adventure.
+Don’t forget sturdy hiking boots to give you a good grip in the volcanic sand.
+Most importantly, bring plenty of water, more than you think you need.
+Hydration is most definitely key when climbing to 13k feet high.
+If you prepare properly, nothing will stand in your way of summiting both volcanoes.

-After trekking 6-8 hours to the campsite below the summit of Acatenango, drop your bags and head onward another 1.4 miles for a truly spectacular sight – Volcán de Fuego!
-Feel the ground shake as you get close enough to watch lava spewing from its peak.
+After trekking 6-8 hours to the campsite below the summit of Acatenango, drop your bags and head onward another 1.4 miles for the most spectacular part of the hike, Volcán de Fuego!
+You may get to feel the ground shake as you get close enough to watch lava spewing from its peak.
 If that’s too much excitement or you’re just too worn out, chill out by the fire back at the campsite.

-You’ll be extremely tired after this long day, but there is truly nothing like spending a night under the stars with Fuego eruptions as your backdrop!
+You’ll be extremely tired after this long day, but there is truly nothing like spending a night under the stars while listening to Fuego eruptions!
 Only downside, you and your crew will be tucked in the cabins like sardines!
-I certainly felt cramped next to strangers who had just become my hiking crew earlier that day.
+I certainly felt cramped next to strangers who I had just met earlier that day.

-Wake up in the early morning hours (4am) and join the group on a summit to Acatenango.
-Climb your way towards an incredible view of sunrise, while standing atop one of Guatemala’s highest peaks.
+Wake up at about 4 am and join the group on a summit to Acatenango.
+You’ll climb your way toward an incredible view of the sunrise, while standing atop one of Guatemala’s highest peaks.

 If you’re tired of hiking, hit the snooze button and instead wake up at 6am to enjoy sunrise from the campsite.
 When the group summiting Acatenango returns to camp, take the slippery descent back down to La Soledad.